mchmarny/disco/README.md

 disco run licenses
 ```

-The resulting JSON formatted report looks something like this (abbreviated):
+The resulting report in JSON format will look something like this (abbreviated):

 ```json
 [